HealthengineAU/pms-api/docs/suggested-testing.md

 **When** an incoming booking, bookingUpdate or availability request is created
 **Then** the integration should resolve this request within ten minutes

+**Scenario: Checking for outstanding requests after being temporarily disabled**
+**Given** an integrated PMS account or location in a temporarily disabled state due to configuration in your software
+**When** a PMS user re-enables this integration
+**Then** the 'requests' endpoint should be checked for any outstanding requests

 ---

 ## Handling incoming requests via webhook subscriptions